pac4j/pac4j/documentation/docs/clients.md

 configuration.setClientId("788339d7-1c44-4732-97c9-134cb201f01f");
 configuration.setSecret("we/31zi+JYa7zOugO4TbSw0hzn+hv2wmENO9AS3T84s=");
 configuration.setDiscoveryURI("https://login.microsoftonline.com/38c46e5a-21f0-46e5-940d-3ca06fd1a330/.well-known/openid-configuration");
-AzureAdClient azureAdClient = new AzureAdClient(configuration);
+AzureAd2Client client = new AzureAd2Client(configuration);
-client.setCallbackUrlResolver(new PathParameterCallbackUrlResolver());
-Clients clients = new Clients("http://localhost:8080/callback", azureAdClient);
+Clients clients = new Clients("http://localhost:8080/callback", client);
 Config config = new Config(clients);
 ```

-In that case, the callback URL will be `http://localhost:8080/callback/AzureAdClient` for the `AzureAdClient`.
+In that case, the callback URL will be `http://localhost:8080/callback/AzureAd2Client` for the `AzureAd2Client`.

 You may even use the [`NoParameterCallbackUrlResolver`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/http/callback/NoParameterCallbackUrlResolver.java) which left the callback URL untouched.
 In that case, no parameter will be added to the callback URL and no client will be retrieved on the callback endpoint.
 You will be forced to define a "default client" at the `CallbackLogic` level.